The Threshold of 7 Yuan per Dollar has been Exceeded

-Published by Luigi Bidoia. .Exchange rate Dollar Chinese yuan Trade war Weekly currency updates
+Published by Luigi Bidoia. .Exchange rate Dollar Chinese yuan Trade war Exchange rates

 Log in to use the pretty print function and embed function.

 The week just ended opened with the depreciation, on August 5, of the Yuan.
-On Monday People's Bank of China (PBOC) set 1 the Yuan midpoint to 6.99, accepting that it actually exceeded the threshold of 7.
+On Monday People's Bank of China (PBOC) set 1 the Yuan midpoint to 6.99, accepting that it actually exceeded the threshold of 7 yuan per dollar.
 During the day, the Chinese currency reached 7.04.
 In the following days the Yuan continued to weaken, closing the week at 7.06.

 Trump's interpretation is that of an intentional act ("currency manipulation") by China, in response to the American tariff policy.

 China dropped the price of their currency to an almost a historic low.
 It’s called “currency manipulation.”
 Are you listening Federal Reserve?
 This is a major violation which will greatly weaken China over time!— Donald J. Trump (@realDonaldTrump) 5 agosto 2019

 The relationship between trade war and Yuan depreciation has been widely analyzed in this magazine: see US-China: the trade war saga (May 15, 2019) and Chinese Yuan is gauging trade war tensions (May 17, 2019).